 Cottages in Austria

-Various flora and fauna
+Diverse flora and fauna

-Hohe Tauern is the first National Park in the country, and also one of the biggest in all Europe.
-The large area is a wild habitat of a whole third of all animal species in Austria.
+You can find just a handful of countries where stunning natural landscapes live in perfect harmony with the commanding urban environment, and Austria is one of them.
+Imagine one morning you’re sitting in a charming coffee house in the center of Vienna, eating the famous “Wiener Frühstück” - Austrians’ favourite breakfast...
+Just two hours later you can be ascending the soaring peaks of the Vienna Alps in Lower Austria.
+You can stay there until the late evening hours to ski in Austria in the largest night skiing resort in Europe.
+The Hohe Tauern is the first National Park in the country and also one of the biggest in all Europe.
+The large area is the wild habitat of one third of all animal species in Austria.
 You can say hello to 15,000 different species, originating from Central Asian tundra, the Arctic, and even Southern Europe.
-It even has its own big five: the bearded vulture, the mighty ibex, the impressive golden eagle, the sweet marmot and the gracious chamois.
+It even has its own “big five”: the bearded vulture, the mighty ibex, the impressive golden eagle, the sweet marmot, and the gracious chamois.
 If you have a good view of the rocks and cliffs there’s a good chance to see the ibex.
-The two powerful horns these excellent climbers have can help you notice them.
-For all the bird lovers, you also have the opportunity to observe and admire the griffon vulture and the tiny goldcrest.
-Other animals that you can witness in Austria are mostly typical for Central Europe: marmots, mountain cows, deer, hares, martens, pheasants and foxes.
-You should be careful when going to the southern central mountain regions, because bears are still part of the resident wildlife there.
+For all the bird lovers, there is also the opportunity to observe and admire the griffon vulture and the tiny goldcrest.
+Other animals you can spot in Austria are mostly typical for Central Europe: marmots, mountain cows, deer, hares, martens, pheasants, and foxes.
+You should be careful when going to the southern central mountain regions because bears are still part of the resident wildlife there.